Morris (surname)

 Morris is a surname of various origins, though mostly of English, Irish, Scottish and Welsh origins.
 In 2014, the surname ranked 39 out of 104,537 in England, and 55 out of 400,980 in the United States.

 According to the 1881 UK Census, the vast majority of people with the surname Morris were located in Lancashire (mostly in present day Greater Manchester), England (8723; 2516 per million); with significant concentrations in London, Glamorgan (or Wales as a whole), and the West Midlands.
 Now more widespread across the UK, a total of 95,101 individuals with this surname were recorded across the country in 2016.

-The German language has the equivalent Moritz, Morris can be used as a English translation.
+The German language has the equivalent Moritz, Morris can be used as an English translation.

 Origins

 Moors

 Morris can be derived from the personal name Maurice or Moreis.
 Meurig is the Welsh equivalent with Morus and Morys Anglicisations of the Welsh form also found.
 The name is traced through Middle English, Old French and Latin Mauritius 'Moorish, dark, swarthy'; from Maurus 'a Moor'.
 It was the name of the 3rd century Christian martyr Saint Maurice.